bitforge/flutter_template/README.md

 Maybe the best way to start a new mobile app project in the world. 🚀 🌑 ➡️ 🌕 🥂 🥇

-👍 Main-Goal: Start new and extendable Flutter Apps quickly
+👍 Main-Goal: Start new and extendable Flutter Apps quickly.

-This is just a starting point for new apps, not a framework.
+👎 Non-Goal: A jack of all trades: This is not a framework!

-It's intentionally kept light both in code size & package dependencies.
+It's intentionally kept light both in code size & pub dependencies.

-I've you wanna share code across projects, please consider creating a library instead.
+I've you wanna share code across projects, consider creating a library instead.

 Features: